mahirlabibdihan/mini-swe-agent/experiments/claude-code-swebench/README.md

 Use Linux or WSL 2 with Docker Desktop configured for Linux containers.
 Install Git, Docker, `uv`, and obtain a funded OpenRouter API key.
 A 500-task run is expensive and can require substantial time, API credit, and Docker storage.
-The scripts therefore default to one deterministic task and one worker.
+The scripts therefore default to the first dataset task and one worker.

 ## Setup